manuelbrgr/wedding-rsvp/src/pages/faq/index.en.md

       Both the ceremony and wedding reception will take place in close proximity at the territory of Tenuta Larnianone.
 Ceremony will be in the garden of Villa Ca’ Nova Sud and the wedding reception in the backyard garden of Villa Colombaio.
 After midnight the party moves indoors. 💃
   - question: Why do we have to move indoors after midnight?
     answer: >
-      We will be having neighbors in the villas around, so in order to respect them and not continue the party we have to move indoors.
-If you have to go out after midnight to get some air, smoke or talk, please try to use the front garden and keep the volume of your talk low. 🔈
+      We will be having neighbors in the villas around, so in order to respect them and be able to continue the party we have to move indoors.
+If you have to go out after midnight to get some air, smoke or talk, please try to use the front garden and keep the volume of your talk low.
+If we don|t complz with these rules the partz will be stopped by the villa owners. 🔈

   - question: Is it okay to take pictures with phones and cameras?
 Can I post pictures and stories on Social Media?
     answer: >